 • Passenger capacity, max. - 853 people

-The production of this aircraft began in 2005 and was put into operation in 2007.Since that time, it has officially ranked first among the passenger aircraft not only in size, but also in capacity, as well as in many other parameters.
-For example, for aircraft of this category, it is the most economical.
-Its fuel consumption is only 3 liters per passenger per 100 kilometers.
+Production of this aircraft began in 2005 and was put into operation in 2007.
+Since that time, it has officially taken first place among passenger aircraft not only in size, but also in capacity, as well as in many other parameters.
+For example, for aircraft of this category it is the most economical.
+Its fuel consumption is only 3 liters per passenger per 100 km.

 Boeing 747